 (An excerpt/example can be found on Slide 11 of the deck above.)

 Q: Will students be allowed to fly to camp?

 A: Absolutely yes.
-Students who arrive by plane will be placed into their own cohorts, and adhere to practices to ensure that transmission risks are mitigated en route.
+We ask that students arriving by plane follow recommended practices to ensure that transmission risks are mitigated en route.

 Q: Will parents be able to watch student performances?